 If you’re after something to get your pulse racing, you might try your hand at wakeboarding, water-skiing or tube-riding from Adventure Ski.
 These water sports are available to individuals and groups of all experience levels, and are designed to satisfy the thrill-seeker in everyone.

 Hook, line and sinker

 Anglers of all levels have been casting off at Lake Hume for generations.
 Featuring local freshwater specialties such as Murray Cod, Rainbow Trout, Redfin and Golden Perch, the fish population is sustainably managed by Victorian and NSW authorities.
 Such an abundance of fish means you’ve got excellent odds for catching that night’s dinner or hooking an unforgettable first catch.
-Before you bait that first hook, though, make sure you have a Victorian Fishing Licence, if you haven’t already got one.
+Before you bait that first hook, though, make sure you grab Victorian Fishing Licence, if you don’t already have one.

 As another sunset melts into the horizon, you’ll be blessed with one last photo opportunity from your day at Lake Hume.
 But it’s more than likely you’ll come back again tomorrow, just like the locals do.

 You may also be interested in Walking and Hiking Our Great Outdoors.